Using Mistral.ai AI agents, you can now generate your new app just by discussing in plain text.

 With this 'strict' mode, the typescript compiler is now checking all assignments to ensure null and undefined values are managed properly.

-let value:string = aMap.get('something');
+For example,let value:string = aMap.get('something');

 triggers an error 'Cannot assign string|undefined type to string variable'.